patrickbucher/docs/tls/tls-mastery.md

     # openssl ca -config /root/CA/intermediate/openssl.cnf -gencrl \
                  -out "/root/CA/intermediate/crl/${today}.crl.pem"

+The passphrase for the intermediate CA is required.

 Copy the file to a location served by the URL indicated as the `crlDistributionPoints` in the `server_cert` section of the intermediate CA's `openssl.cnf`.